-Rents for Organisations' properties, including participating ICHO properties and AHO managed properties, will be set in line with budgetary requirements and not increased by more than \$10 every 6 months.
+Rents for Organisations' properties, including participating ICHO properties and AHO managed properties, will be set in line with budgetary requirements and not increased by more than \$20 per week annually (or \$10 per week every 6 months).
 This is to ensure tenants are not placed into financial stress or hardship.

-Tenants who fail to supply details to confirm household income by the due date (or within 30 days after the 1st August each year) will be considered not eligible and will be required to pay market rent.
+Tenants who fail to supply details to confirm household income by the due date for within 30 days after the 1st August each year) will be considered not eligible and will be required to pay market rent.